 This Cowboy Caviar recipe (or Texas Caviar as it’s also called) is great all on its own.
 But it’s always so great to see how readers have adapted or enhanced recipes to fit their family’s tastes.
+Put a scoop on top of grilled chicken, or a side of tortilla chips.
 In the case of Cowboy Caviar, there are several things you can try.

 - Roasting corn kernels before adding it gives a new flavor to this dish.

 - Using fresh cobs of corn is a perfect way to use up summertime produce.
 Cut the fresh corn kernels off the stalk and roast or add in fresh.